Status

 Full description

-Up to 184 participants will enter the double-blinded, controlled, randomized clinical trial (RCT) and will self-administer treatments twice daily in the home setting over a period of 12 weeks following a 4 week baseline period.
-The RCT will have 6 study visits: 3 visits at the study center and 3 visits completed in the participant's home by video call.
+The double-blinded, controlled, randomized clinical trial (RCT) will be conducted at 15 centers, at minimum, in the United States and the United Kingdom with the majority of centers in the United States.
+Up to 184 participants will enter and will self-administer treatments twice daily in their home setting over a period of 12 weeks following a 4 week baseline period.
+Each participant will complete 6 study visits: 3 visits at the study center and 3 visits completed in the participant's home by video call.

 Enrollment